gothicmuppet/career2/index.md

 ABAP Developer, February 2016 to June 2016

-Describe role.
+My role is to fix programs in SAP.
+On the job, I learn to proper procedure to troubleshoot programs.
-- Traine in SAP module: ABAP.
+- Train in SAP module: ABAP.
 - Complete 2 issues related to SAP utilizing ABAP code.
 - Attend ABAP bootcamp.
 - Familiar with debugger, ALV list and BAPI.